What is the Economic System in the United States?

 For example, the federal government began to provide pensions for retirees and employment insurance through the Social Security Act.
 It also began to protect the right to form unions and ensure that companies would allow for collective bargaining rights under the National Labor Relations Act.

-The 1960s was also a period of increased government involvement in the economy.
+The 1960s were also a period of increased government involvement in the economy.
 During this period, health coverage under Medicare and Medicaid was established by the federal government for elderly and lower-income individuals and families.

 The Equal Employment Opportunity Commission was also established to prevent discrimination in hiring practices.